Oklahoma native selected for National Farmers Union program

-Thirteen farmers and ranchers from across the country took part in educational programs this week in Washington, D.C.
+Thirteen farmers and ranchers from across the country took part in educational programs recently in Washington, D.C.
 These programs promote leadership skills and technical training for the next generation of young agricultural professionals.

 Kyle Minyard, American Farmers & Ranchers member, and resident of Lebanon, Oklahoma, was chosen to serve in the 2019-2020 class of National Farmers Union Beginning Farmer Institute.